Voice-Enabled Commerce Could Be the Next Great Innovation in Digital Shopping

 Voice-enabled commerce also creates opportunities to deliver a more personalized experience.
 63% of consumers expect personalization as a standard of service, and directly interfacing through an IoT device like Alexa or Google Home presents a great opportunity to do so.
 Plus, as the technology advances, we’ll discover more ways to leverage voice commerce and improve the customer experience.

 Predictions regarding the potential benefits of voice-enabled commerce are nothing new.
+Like visual search, it's a tool that's been anticipated for years.
 Now that the technology is a genuine reality, though, we need to start thinking about the risks involved.

 Vulnerabilities of Voice-Enabled Commerce